brunomunarolo/Instroducao-Python/README.md

 4 - Escolher a versão

+  Desça até achar

+-  Note that Python 3.7.8 cannot be used on Windows XP or earlier.
-  Desça até achar > Download Windows x86-64 executable installer.
+-     Download Windows x86-64 executable installer.

 5 - Instalação